Sara Nelson (union leader): Other positions

 After Joe Biden won the 2020 United States presidential election, Nelson was mentioned as a possible cabinet appointee for a position in the United States Department of Labor.
 In February 2023, it was reported that Nelson was being considered by the Biden administration as a potential successor to secretary of labor Marty Walsh after his resignation.
+However, Deputy Secretary of Labor Julie Su was chosen instead.

 Personal life

 Nelson and her husband, David Borer, live in Washington, D.C., and have one son.
 Borer is an attorney serving as the general counsel of the American Federation of Government Employees.